 - Hell, Fenris will even help mages when you point out their treatment in the game could be considered a form of slavery; the one thing Fenris hates more than mages.

 - N and Team Plasma from Pokémon Black And White has this.
 If you're not in support of their insane Cartoonish Supervillainy, then you're a cruel and abusive Lillipup-kicking Pokémon trainer!
 It turns out that Team Plasma's claim to having this is merely a cover-up for their true motives — to Take Over the World.
 N turns to be the true Plasma King.
 The only one who wants to Take Over the World is Ghetsis.
 N even all but invokes the idea by name:

 - In the sequel, Ghetsis and co are still trying to take over the world, while N is still interested in freeing Pokémon, but more specifically freeing them from Poké Balls.
 As the end nears, he begins to question if people and Pokémon really can live alongside each other.

-- Megami Tensei: By the end any games in the main series, both the Chaos and Law factions will have degenerated into this.
+- Megami Tensei: By the end of any of the games in the main series, both the Chaos and Law factions will have degenerated into this.
 Don't much care for a World of Silence?
 Then get thine ass hence, for thou art a greedy, war-mongering Jerkass that placeth his own whims before the needs of thy fellow man's!
 Think that a world of social darwinism where Might Makes Right isn't your thing?
 Then FUCK YOU, you goody-good, backstabbing peace-lover!